Anosibe Ambohiby: History

 Anosibe Ambohiby was founded in 2008 by Betsileo farmers from the Manandriana District, about 380 km to the south.
 As overcrowding worsened in their hometown, the farmers migrated in search of a large plot of arable land.
 Razafinatala, a village elder, suggested the space as a settlement location for its abundant space for farming.
 The village grows cash crops, primarily citrus fruit, which they sell in the markets of neighboring cities, though transportation in and out of the village is a challenge due to the poor distribution and conditions of local roads.
 As of 2023, the village is made up of around 50 houses with a population of around 300 people.

 Etymology

-Anosibe translates to "Big Island", named for the four streams that surround the village on all sides.
-Ambohiby, on the other hand, is the name of the alkaline ring complex Anosibe Ambohiby is located on, known as Ambohiby Massif.
+Anosibe translates to "Big Island" in the Malagasy language (from root word nosy) and refers to the village's geography; it is surrounded by four streams reminiscent of an island surrounded by water on all sides.
+Ambohiby is the name of the alkaline ring complex Anosibe Ambohiby is located on, known as Ambohiby Massif.